Telford

 Telford (/ˈtɛlfərd/) is a town in the Telford and Wrekin borough in Shropshire, England.
 The wider borough covers the town, its suburbs and surrounding towns and villages.
 The town is close to the county's eastern boundary, and near the River Severn.
 The notable hill near the town called The Wrekin is part of the Shropshire Hills, an Area of Outstanding Natural Beauty.
 To the south of the town is the Ironbridge Gorge, a UNESCO World Heritage Site.
 Places around the Ironbridge Gorge area, which were developed into the town itself, are internationally recognised as being "The Birthplace of Industry" being to a large extent constructed during the Industrial Revolution on the Shropshire Coalfield.
 The town is the main administrative centre for Telford and Wrekin Council.

 The M54 motorway was completed in 1983, improving the town's road links with the West Midlands conurbation, Wolverhampton is 19 mi south east and Birmingham is 28 mi in the same direction.
-In the 2011 census, the town had a population of 142,723 while in 2017, the wider borough had an estimated population of 175,271.
+In the 2021 census, the town had a population of 156,896 while the wider borough had an estimated population of 185,600.
 It is the most populous settlement in Shropshire and is nearly twice the size of Shropshire's historic county town, Shrewsbury, 15 mi to the west.
 It is near Staffordshire: Stafford is 21 mi to the east and Stoke-on-Trent is 25 mi north east from the town.

 The town is polycentric, having been designated under the New Towns Acts in 1963 and 1968 and developed between the 1960s to the 1970s.
 Centred on a shopping centre and a public park, the new town is named after Thomas Telford, a civil engineer on many road, canal and rail projects in the county.
-It was originally designated under the name'Dawley New Town.
-As well as multiple villages and Dawley, the other constituent towns are Coalbrookdale, Dawley, Madeley, Newport, Oakengates and Wellington.
+It was originally designated under the name Dawley New Town.
+As well as multiple villages and Dawley, the other constituent towns are Coalbrookdale, Madeley, Newport, Oakengates and Wellington.